2010 Nobel Prize in Literature: Laureate

 Mario Vargas Llosa was one of the leading writers in the Latin American boom.
 His extensive authorship consists mostly of novels, but also of plays, essays, literary criticisms, and journalism.
 His major breakthroughs include La ciudad y los perros (lit.
 "The City and the Dogs"/trans.
 "The Time of the Hero", 1963), La casa verde ("The Green House", 1965), La guerra del fin del mundo ("The War of the End of the World", 1984), and the monumental Conversación en La Catedral ("Conversation in The Cathedral", 1969).
 His works reflect his ardent love of storytelling.
 They are characterized by rich language and cover a range of genres—from autobiographical books and historical novels to erotic fiction and thrillers such as La tía Julia y el escribidor ("Aunt Julia and the Scriptwriter", 1982) and Travesuras de la niña mala ("The Bad Girl", 2007).
 He has also won literary prizes such as the 1967 Rómulo Gallegos Prize, 1986 Prince of Asturias Award, 1994 Miguel de Cervantes Prize, and the 1995 Jerusalem Prize.

+Ladbrokes favourites

+After 13 years of novelists and playwrights awarded the prize, Ladbrokes tipped that the 2010 Nobel Prize in Literature was going to be awarded a poet.
+Swedish poet Tomas Tranströmer (who was awarded the prize the following year) was the favourite to win the prize at 5/1 odds, followed by low odds also for the Polish poet Adam Zagajewski, Syrian poet Adonis, Korean poet Ko Un and Australian poet Les Murray.
+Possible winners at slightly higher odds included perennial favourites such as American novelists Philip Roth, Joyce Carol Oates and Thomas Pynchon, Canadians Alice Munro (awarded in 2013) and Margaret Atwood, British author A. S. Byatt, and the long time favourite Mario Vargas Llosa, who was given 25/1 odds to win the prize.